-The OAG reviews and approves as to form all contracts, and all amendments to such contracts, with the exception of:
+The OAG reviews and approves as to form all contracts, and all amendments to such contracts, including all funding sources with the exception of:

-- standard contracts and personal service agreements with a value less than \$25,000; - memoranda of agreement and/or contracts between state agencies, quasi-public state agencies, federal agencies, and federally funded programs and grants; - purchase orders written against master contracts; - purchase orders which do not contain material terms in addition to, or which modify, the standard terms and conditions required by C.G.S. and the Office of the Attorney General (OAG); and - any contract set forth on a template approved for use by the Office of the Attorney General.
+- standard contracts and personal service agreements with a value less than \$25,000; - memoranda of agreement and/or contracts between state agencies, quasi-public state agencies, federal agencies, and - federally funded grants awards; - purchase orders written against master contracts; - purchase orders which do not contain material terms in addition to, or which modify, the standard terms and conditions required by C.G.S. and the Office of the Attorney General (OAG); and - any contract set forth on a template approved for use by the Office of the Attorney General.